misko/misko.github.io/_posts/2023-06-21-beamforming.md

 From the above we see that our initial guess of the signals being delayed by $\Delta_{phase}=\pi/2=180deg$ is not that far from the best possible signal quality at $\Delta_{phase}=149deg$.

 ![Shift signal by 149deg before averaging](/assets/2023-6-21-two-microphones-noise-best149.gif)
+*Here we shift the signal from microphone 1 (left) by exactly 149deg before averaging and see that the resulting averaged signal looks pretty good!
+This is because we have lined up the peaks with peaks before taking the average of the two signals.*

 ## DOA (direction of arrival) using beamforming